 Using molecular methods, researchers from the Salk Institute for Biological Studies in La Jolla, CA – in collaboration with the University of California (UC), San Diego – were able to map the individual differences in neurons to an unprecedented level of detail.

 The team was jointly led by Joseph Ecker, director of Salk’s Genomic Analysis Laboratory, Margarita Behrens, senior staff scientist at the Salk Institute, and Eran Mukamel, of the UC San Diego Department of Cognitive Science.
-Their findings were published in the journal Science.
+Their

 The first authors of the study are Chongyuan Luo, a research associate at the Salk Institute, and Christopher Keown, who is a cognitive science graduate student at UC San Diego.